tink0mar/company-KPI-visualization/README.md

 For charts, I went with [ApexCharts](https://apexcharts.com/) and put there two buttons for switching graph types.

+I misunderstood the assignment at the beginning, so I created a separate chart.
+After consulting, I wanted to display this graph on a hover, but it was not as usable as my first solution.

 One bonus challenge was making the table and graph look different.
 So, I added a global theme feature using the Context API.
 Now users can choose a color theme that suits their vibe :D.

 # Setup